 We are privileged to live in a world where we witness progress going faster than ever before, which we can help to accelerate even further.
 Opportunities for innovations or simple improvements are countless.
 At the same time, our arsenal of tools makes our work more efficient than ever before.
 And—to top it off—a number of global catastrophic risks ensure our journey stays challenging and exciting.

 Among all these opportunities, one has to choose.
-My interests include science and technology (operating systems, wikis, CMS-s, etcetera), organizations, economics, particularly environmental economics, and politics, including public policy, group decision making and wealth sharing.
+My interests include science and technology (operating systems, wikis, CMS-s, etcetera), organizations, economics, particularly environmental economics, and politics, including public policy, group decision making and resource allocation.
 I am concerned by environmental degradation and war.

 Much has been written about these topics, and much remains to be written.
 This page shall explore some of them, briefly describing them (usually linking to further information) and explaining why they caught my attention.
 It explores innovations at the stage of diffusion, development or mere research, and a few topics whose future is still far from being clear.